Algebraic intersections on Bouw-M\"oller surfaces, and more general convex polygons: Intersection of horizontal saddle connections

 Let us clarify how to tell the cyclic sequence of horizontal saddle connections crossed while turning around the singularity, as it will explain how to recover the separatrix diagram from the dual separatrix diagram and hence prove that the two definitions of dual separatrix diagram coincide.

 Assume we turn around the singularity in the trigonometric order, as in, counter-clockwise starting from a horizontal.
-Then: \begin{itemize} \item After crossing the side top $A$, we cross the side top $B$, following the top order from left to right. \item After crossing the bottom side $C$, we cross the bottom side $D$, following the bottom order from right to left. \end{itemize}
+Then, see Figure \ref{fig:explication_turning_around_sing}, \begin{itemize} \item after crossing a side $A$ on the top of a cylinder $\mathcal{C}$, we cross a side $B$ which is the top side of $\mathcal{C}$ directly on the right of $A$ (up to cyclic identification); \item after crossing a side $C$ on the bottom of a cylinder $\mathcal{C}$, we cross a side $D$ which is the bottom side of $\mathcal{C}$ directly on the left of $C$ (up to cyclic identification); \end{itemize}

-In particular, turning around the singularity reduces to follow the edges of the graph, and at each vertex follow the trigonometric order.
-The sequence of encountered edges determines the separatrix diagram at the singularity, as in Figure \ref{fig:example_turning_around_sing}.
-Each edge is crossed twice, once in each direction.
-Furthermore, it gives that the number of cycles determine the number of singularities.
-In particular, when $X$ has a single singularity, the associated graph is automatically connected.
+In particular, turning around a singularity on the surface may be described combinatorially as following a path in the graph $\mathfrak{G}(X)$, or more precisely in the directed double cover $\mathfrak{G}^{2,\to}(X)$ obtained by replacing each edge of $\mathfrak{G}(X)$ with two oppositely oriented copies.
+At each vertex, the path continues along the edge immediately following the incoming edge in the counterclockwise cyclic order around that vertex, see Figure \ref{fig:example_turning_around_sing}.
+Note that vertices may be visited multiple times, and that an edge of $\mathfrak{G}(X)$ may be traversed twice, once in each direction.

+The number of pairwise disjoint paths\footnote{Viewed as collections of oriented edges in the directed double copy $\mathfrak{G}^{2,\to}(X)$.} obtained in this manner coincides with the number of singularities of $X$.
+In particular, if $X$ has a unique singularity, then $\mathfrak{G}(X)$ is connected.